wp-plugins/rf-twitterpost/readme.txt

 http://fullthrottledevelopment.com/twitter-post

 == Release History ==

+= 1.3.3 =
+* Had a typo when checking the PHP Version for PHP5 functionality.

 = 1.3.2 =
 * Fixed bug that prevented TwitterPost from tweeting when setting a custom tweet on a Post page